 On August 30, 2011, we entered into the first arrangement ("NMTC #1").
-In connection with the NMTC #1 transaction we loaned \$58.3 million to TIF, a special purpose entity created to effect the financing arrangement, at 1% interest due August 30, 2041.
+In connection with the NMTC #1 transaction, we loaned \$58.3 million to TIF, a special purpose entity created to effect the financing arrangement, at 1% interest due August 30, 2041.
 Simultaneously, US Bancorp invested \$22.4 million in TIF.
 TIF then contributed US Bancorp's contribution and the loan proceeds to certain CDEs.
-The CDEs, in turn, loaned the \$76.8 million in funds less payment of placement fees, at interest rates varying from 1% to 3.96%, to Unicom, as partial financing for TERRA-NW.
+The CDEs, in turn, loaned the \$76.8 million in funds less payment of placement fees, at interest rates varying from 1% to 3.96%, to our wholly owned subsidiary, Unicom, Inc. ("Unicom") as partial financing for TERRA-NW.